 As part of your operating expenses, you may apply for annual education rates ("uddannelsestakster") in relation to any research education required in conjunction with PhD scholarships financed by DFF.
 In accordance with an agreement between the research council system and Universities Denmark, DFF uses special education rates.
-These rates are lower than the guideline for annual education rates listed in the Finance Act in connection with grants to the Danish universities.
-However, the employing or host institution may, in turn, give PhD students, being funded by DFF, tasks corresponding to 840 hours in a three-year PhD course of study.
-For PhD students enrolled at Danish universities, you may apply for education rates per full project year (max three years) corresponding to DKK 50,000 (Humanities and Social Sciences) or DKK 80,000 (Natural Sciences, Medical Sciences and Technical Sciences).
-This amount will be at the disposal of the host institution and also covers all salary expenses in relation to PhD supervision, PhD defence etc.
+For PhD students enrolled at Danish universities, you may apply for education rates per full project year (max 3 years) corresponding to DKK 50,000 (Humanities and Social Sciences) or DKK 80,000 (Natural Sciences, Medical Sciences and Technical Sciences).
+This amount will be at the disposal of the host institution and also covers all salary expenses in relation to PhD supervision, PhD defence, etc. For PhD students funded by DFF, the employing or host institution may impose work tasks corresponding to 840 hours over a 3-year PhD course of study.